-1. The assessor shall assess the through-plane resolution using the slice sensitivity profile with methods described in Fuchs et al. 8 and standard procedures with CT performance phantoms such as the ACR or CATphan phantoms.
+- 1.-The assessor shall assess tThe through-plane resolution shall be assessed using the slice sensitivity profile with using methods described in Fuchs et al. and with standard procedures with CT performance phantoms such as the ACR or CATphan phantoms.
+The derived slice sensitivity profile shall meet the specifications outlined for through-plane resolution in Table 3.1.2.
+Specifications are restated here for convenience and include: - a.-Shall demonstrate a Full-width at half-maximum (FWHM) ≤ 1.0 mm. - 2.1.
 4.2.
 Performance requirements for analysis software.
+Assessment Procedure: Reproducibility of Image Analysis Software across Various Vendors